Sousse: Modern Sousse

-When Tunisia became independent in 1956, Sousse was made a wilayah capital and it continued to expand in all directions.
+When Tunisia became independent in 1956, Sousse was made a wileya capital and it continued to expand in all directions.
 Over the course of the 20th century, its growth was explosive: from just 8,577 residents in 1885, it had grown to 134,835 residents in 1994.
 Its physical area had also increased massively, from a compact 29 hectares in 1881 to 3,100 hectares in 1992.
 The secondary and tertiary sectors of the economy also grew accordingly.

 Sousse has retained the Arabian look and feel it assumed in the centuries after its initial conquest.
 Today it is considered one of the best examples of seaward-facing fortifications built by the Arabs.
 With a population of about 200,000, Sousse retains a medieval heart of narrow, twisted streets, a kasbah and medina, its ribat fortress and long wall on the Mediterranean.
 Surrounding it is a modern city of long, straight roads and more widely spaced buildings.

 Sousse was the site of the chess interzonal in 1967, made famous when American Grandmaster Bobby Fischer withdrew from the tournament even though he was in first place at the time.

 On 26 June 2015, a lone gunman, Seifeddine Rezgui Yacoubi, opened fire on tourists sunbathing on a beach near the Riu Imperial Marhaba and Soviva hotels, killing 38 and wounding 39, before being shot dead by the police.